shyamtawli/devFind/README.md

 </div>

 ## About 🚀

-+ **`devFind`** is an open source project that aims to create a platform for developers to showcase their skills and connect with potential collaborators, all in a user-friendly and searchable format.
+- **`devFind`** is an open source project that aims to create a platform for developers to showcase their skills and connect with potential collaborators, all in a user-friendly and searchable format.
-+ With **`devFind`**, developers can create their profiles in JSON format, which are then displayed on the web for others to discover.
+- With **`devFind`**, developers can create their profiles in JSON format, which are then displayed on the web for others to discover.

 ## Features 💪

-+ One of the key features of **`devFind`** is its powerful search functionality.
+- One of the key features of **`devFind`** is its powerful search functionality.
-+ Users can search for developers based on specific skills, making it easy to find developers with expertise in a particular technology or programming language.
+- Users can search for developers based on specific skills, locations or name, making it easy to find developers with expertise in a particular technology or programming language.
-+ This makes **`devFind`** a valuable resource for project managers, recruiters, and anyone looking to connect with skilled developers for collaboration or employment opportunities.
+- This makes **`devFind`** a valuable resource for project managers, recruiters, and anyone looking to connect with skilled developers for collaboration or employment opportunities.

 ## How to add your profile 🤔